Booker T (wrestler): Various feuds (2003–2005)

-On October 21, SmackDown!
-General Manager Theodore Long placed Booker in a six-man tag team match with Rob Van Dam and Rey Mysterio against John "Bradshaw" Layfield (JBL), René Duprée, and Kenzo Suzuki.
-JBL expected Booker to betray his partners, but instead Booker pinned him, thus turning face again.
+On the October 21 episode of SmackDown!, SmackDown!
+General Manager Theodore Long placed Booker T in a six-man tag team match with Rob Van Dam and Rey Mysterio against John "Bradshaw" Layfield (JBL), René Duprée, and Kenzo Suzuki.
+JBL expected Booker T to betray his partners, but instead Booker T pinned JBL, thus turning face again.
 Booker T faced JBL for the WWE Championship at the Survivor Series on November 14, but lost after he was hit in the head with the championship belt.
 The next night, Booker T demanded a rematch, citing Orlando Jordan's interference.
-He was then joined by Eddie Guerrero and The Undertaker who also wanted a shot at JBL's title, prompting Theodore Long to make a fatal four-way match for the WWE Championship at Armageddon.
-Once again, Booker failed to win the title, as JBL retained it.
+He was then joined by Eddie Guerrero and The Undertaker who also wanted a shot at JBL's title, prompting Theodore Long to make a fatal four-way match for the WWE Championship at Armageddon on December 12.
+Once again, Booker T failed to win the title, as JBL retained it.
 He then briefly teamed with Eddie Guerrero, at one point challenging Mysterio and Van Dam for the WWE Tag Team Championship, and feuded with Heidenreich.

-Booker won a 30-man Battle Royal dark match at WrestleMania 21 last eliminating Raw's Viscera and Chris Masters.
-Subsequently, Booker was part of the tournament to name a new number one contender and made it to the Final Four.
-After Kurt Angle eliminated Booker, he returned the favor, costing Angle the match against JBL.
-The storyline then turned to a sexual nature, as Angle began stalking Booker's new wife, Sharmell.
-Booker defeated Angle at Judgment Day.
-On the May 26 episode of SmackDown!, Booker participated in a "Winners Choice" Battle Royal, with the winner choosing his opponent for the next week.
+Booker T won a 30-man Battle Royal dark match at WrestleMania 21 on April 3, 2005, after last eliminating Raw's Viscera and Chris Masters.
+Subsequently, Booker T was part of the tournament to name a new number one contender for the WWE Championship and made it to the Final Four.
+After Kurt Angle eliminated Booker T, he returned the favor, costing Angle the match against JBL.
+The storyline then turned to a sexual nature, as Angle began stalking Booker T's new wife, Sharmell.
+Booker T defeated Angle at Judgment Day on May 22.
+On the May 26 episode of SmackDown!, Booker T participated in a "Winners Choice" Battle Royal, with the winner choosing his opponent for the next week.
 Kurt Angle won and wanted to wrestle Sharmell.
-Booker protested, and the match was made into a Handicap match.
+Booker T protested, and the match was made into a Handicap match.
 Angle won by pinning Sharmell in a sexual position.
-The next week, Booker gained revenge on Angle, defeating him with a Scissors Kick.
+The next week, Booker T gained revenge on Angle, defeating him with a Scissors Kick.

 On the June 30 episode of SmackDown!, JBL defeated Christian, The Undertaker, Chris Benoit, Muhammad Hassan, and Booker T in a six-man elimination match for the SmackDown!
 Championship.
-During the match, Booker got specifically involved with Christian.
-Booker later defeated Christian at The Great American Bash.
+During the match, Booker T got specifically involved with Christian.
+Booker T later defeated Christian at The Great American Bash on July 24.